SmedleyB/AI-Chat-Buddy/README.md

 # 🎮 AI-Chat-Buddy - WOPR Command Center

+This project is a copy of the original gemini-native-audio-test (https://github.com/AggrMod/gemini-native-audio-test) project.

 A retro-futuristic voice chat interface powered by Google's Gemini AI.
 Experience a nostalgic 1980s computer terminal aesthetic while having natural conversations with an advanced AI assistant.

 ## Features